 I graduated in 2015 and I am now working as a psychologist at GGZ Rivierduinen.
 My colleagues tell me I have a scientific way of thinking: research-minded, inclined to analyse and test before I draw a conclusion.
 I owe that to my education.

 Aim of the programme

-Theory is combined with practical clinical training in small groups.
-In this way you will not only gain knowledge of Clinical Psychology as a science, but you will also learn to apply this knowledge in the assessment, prevention, and treatment of mental disorders.
-The teaching staff consists of young and established researchers who are internationally visible and who contribute to the development of their fields.
+Theory is combined with practical clinical training in small groups (12 students).
+You will gain knowledge on the science of Clinical Psychology and also learn to apply this knowledge in assessment and treatment.
+The teaching staff consists of young and established researchers who are internationally visible and who contribute to the development of their field.
 Professional skills will be taught by experienced clinicians.

 This Master’s degree does not lead to an independent license to practice, but after completion of this program you will fulfil the requirements for further training to become a licensed psychologist (GZ-psycholoog) in The Netherlands.
 Please note that admittance to this 2-year post-master training is highly competitive and far from guaranteed.
 Graduates often need to gain several years of work experience first.

 The requirements for further training and licensing might be different in other countries.
 Please check the local requirements carefully.
 We allow students to complete an internship abroad, provided the quality can be assessed and adequate supervision is available.

 Finally, students may opt for a research internship and our graduates also qualify for PhD student positions.

 Due to the selected cookie settings, we cannot show this video here.Watch the video on the original website or